sscardapane/reprodl2021/README.md

 ### Author: [gditeodoro](https://github.com/gditeodoro)
 [[Official website](https://www.sscardapane.it/teaching/reproducibledl/)]

+⚠️ extra branches implement additional exercises created by the students of the course to explore additional libraries and functionalities.
+They can be read independently from the main branches.
+Refer to the original authors for more information.

 This is an extra branch of the **exercise 1** to tune hyperparameters with Bayesian optimization.
 Adaptive experimentation is the machine-learning guided process of iteratively exploring a (possibly infinite) parameter space in order to identify optimal configurations in a resource-efficient manner, avoiding exhausting random search and grid search processes.

 ## Goal